nativewind/nativewind/v4-release-DRAFT.md

 However, with v4, Nativewind has evolved to directly pass the `className` prop into components, allowing users to modify it more traditionally.
 This significant change paves the way for the inclusion of popular utility libraries, thereby broadening the versatility of Nativewind.

 For creating `styled()` components, a common practice was to rebind `style` props to `className` props.
 For the most part, this will now be handled automatically, however if you are using a 3rd party component with multiple `style` props you will need to bind these to a class prop.
-Please see the `bindProps` section the `New API` for more information.
+Please see the `remapClassNameProps` section the `New API` for more information.

 ### Base Scaling Modifications